24 May Five Keys to Starting Your Own Business | Key #2: Understand Your Business

 Last week I shared the first key to starting your own business – get over your fears.
-If you’ve faced your fears, stared them down and walked right over them, then you’re ready for the second key.
+If you’ve faced your fears, stared them down and walked right over them, then you’re ready.
+Let’s get started with Key #2: Understand Your Business.

-Now, this sounds basic but it is one of the most challenging and crucially important things to do.
+Now, this sounds basic but it is one of the most challenging and crucially important things when starting your own business.
 This is the foundation of your business.
 Before you do anything else – registering a name, building a website, getting business cards made – you need to be super clear about what your business is about.

 First, you need a business idea.